Advanced Minimal Access Hernia Surgery

 3 Days

-• Webinars, Panel and Small group discussions
+• Webinars, panels and small group discussions

-• Equipment, Instrument and procedure demonstrations
+• Equipment, instrument and procedure demonstrations

 • Dry laboratory training on all technical aspect of MAS